containerscrew/nflux/README.md

 > XDP can be used to redirect packets or drop them at the network interface.
 However, this software is not designed to act as a firewall or to redirect packets at this time.
 Its sole purpose is to monitor incoming traffic, allowing all packets to pass through without interference. `Multiple attachment` to different interfaces is not yet supported.

 > [!NOTE]
 > Egress traffic monitoring was available in earlier versions of nflux (prior to `1.0.0`).
-For versions `1.0.0` and above, it is currently not included, as the main focus of this software is tracking incoming connections.
+For versions `1.0.0` and above, it is currently not included, as the main focus of this software is tracking incoming connections of servers which typically handle inbound traffic (e.g, web servers, etc).

 ---